core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

+* This specification defines the usage of the sixth least significant bit, namely the Pairwise Protection Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
+This flag bit is registered in {{iana-cons-flag-bits}} of this specification.

-* In the first byte containing the OSCORE flag bits, the sixth least significant bit is set to 1 if the OSCORE message is protected using pairwise keying material shared with a single group member as intended recipient.
-This is used, for instance, by the optimized mode defined in {{sec-optimized-mode}}.
-In any other case, and especially when the OSCORE message is protected as per {{ssec-protect-request}} and {{ssec-protect-response}}, this bit MUST be set to 0.
-This bit is registered in {{iana-cons-flag-bits}} of this specification.
+* The Pairwise Protection Flag bit is set to 1 if the OSCORE message is protected using pairwise keying material, which is shared with a single group member as single intended recipient and derived as defined in {{sec-derivation-pairwise}}.
+This is used, for instance, to send responses with the optimized mode defined in {{sec-optimized-mode}}.
+In any other case, especially when the OSCORE message is protected as per {{ssec-protect-request}} and {{ssec-protect-response}}, this bit MUST be set to 0.

+   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Pairwise Protection Flag bit set to 1:

+    - The recipient does not support this feature, i.e. it is not capable or willing to process OSCORE messages protected using pairwise keying material.

+    - The recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

 ## Examples of Compressed COSE Objects

 This section covers a list of OSCORE Header Compression examples for group requests and responses.
 The examples assume that the COSE_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
 Note that the examples do not include the full CoAP unprotected message or the full Security Context, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
 The output is the compressed COSE object as defined in {{compression}} and divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.